Redis

 sudo systemctl disable redis-server

-Update configuration to use is as a template
+Update configuration to use it as a template

-Update /etc/redis/redis.conf to stop listening on TCP socket as default.
+Update /etc/redis/redis.conf to stop listening on the TCP socket by default.

 # Accept connections on the specified port, default is 6379 (IANA #815344).